liqd/adhocracy3/docs/source/api/deletion.rst

   *hidden*, resources will be found regardless of the value of their *hidden* flag, but only if they are not *deleted.* If its value is *all*, all resources will be found.
 Anyone can specify these flags and get the paths of deleted and/or hidden resources.
-However, only those with *canhide* permission are ever able to view the contents of hidden resources.
+However, only those with *hide_resource* permission are ever able to view the contents of hidden resources.
   It's also possible to set *include=visible* to get only non-deleted and non-hidden resources, but it's not necessary since that is the default.